pablotoledo/Readium/README.md

 # Customize file size limit (e.g., 10MB)
 readium /path/to/directory --max-size 10485760

-# Add custom directories to exclude
+# Add custom directories to exclude (can be specified multiple times)
 readium /path/to/directory --exclude-dir build --exclude-dir temp

+# Or using the short form -x (can be repeated)
+readium /path/to/directory -x build -x temp

 # Include additional file extensions
 readium /path/to/directory --include-ext .cfg --include-ext .conf

+# The CLI will print the final list of excluded directories at runtime.

 # Exclude specific file extensions (can be specified multiple times)
 readium /path/to/directory --exclude-ext .json --exclude-ext .yml